 Maybe I would have liked Bangkok more if I had gone there before visiting the more spectacular destinations in Thailand; or maybe I would have liked it more if it wasn’t the hottest place I’ve ever been, but I found Bangkok to be the most overrated city I’ve ever visited.

-Kuta, Bali, Indonesia from Ryan O’Rourke at Treksplorer
+From Ryan O’Rourke at Treksplorer

 Bali and “Paradise”: the two words are practically synonymous.
 Writers are fascinated with it and travelers dream about it, but unfortunately, the popular image of Bali is not entirely true.
 While much of the Indonesian island is akin to a tiny slice of heaven in Southeast Asia, Kuta, the most infamous town in Bali, is very much the opposite: a veritable hell on earth.
 And it’s truly a shame.
 For many travelers, Kuta is a first—and often only—introduction to Bali and even Indonesia.